 Before you clean up, don’t even think about throwing out that bacon fat!
 That sizzly combination of oil and rendered fat in your pan is perfect for frying potatoes, adding to soups for a boost of richness or making cornbread.
 Store your fat in a silicone ice cube tray for easy removal later on.

-Now that you've mastered the art of cooking bacon, check out the mistakes you might be making with eggs.
+Now that you’ve mastered the art of cooking bacon, find out the mistakes you’re probably making with eggs.